 Although I was so excited, there was no denying the anxious feeling that had been rising in my chest over the past few days.
 I waved goodbye to my brother, packed the last box in the boot, and strapped myself into the car.
 After 18 years, I was finally leaving my hometown.

-With Leeds being four hours away from my home, and COVID restrictions preventing travel, I had to learn to overcome homesickness quickly, so I could spend time focusing on what really mattered.
+With Leeds being four hours away from my home, I had to learn to overcome homesickness quickly, so I could spend time focusing on what really mattered.
 Here are some things that helped me.

 Video calls are your best friend